xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

 - **Want to speed up conversation load time?**

   For users with large numbers of conversations, loading conversations in real-time can be a very expensive operation.
-You can use a persistent conversation cache to improve load time.
-To learn more, see [Use a persistent conversation cache](https://xmtp.org/docs/client-sdk/javascript/tutorials/use-a-persistent-conversation-cache).
+You can [use a persistent conversation cache](/docs/client-sdk/javascript/tutorials/use-a-persistent-conversation-cache) to improve load time.

 - **Want to provide push notifications?**